MahanthiBukkapatnam/leetcode/README.md

 ### Algorithm Books
 * CLRT: Introduction to Algorithms: https://mitpress.mit.edu/9780262046305/introduction-to-algorithms/
+* Advice on how to read the above book:  https://www.quora.com/How-should-one-read-Introduction-to-Algorithms-CLRS-to-get-the-most-out-of-it
 * “Algorithms” by Robert Sedgewick and Kevin Wayne
 * “The Algorithm Design Manual” by Steven S. Skiena:
 * Competitive Programming 3 Paperback – by Steven Halim